 Summer jobs in Germany for foreigners

 Are you tired of lazy holidays and prefer to spend your summers gaining extra experience?
 If you do, there are plenty of offers for summer jobs in Germany listed at Glassdoor.
-If you're coming from an EU country, consider looking at Erasmus Intern where your can find summer internships for students or fresh graduates.
+If you're coming from an EU country, consider looking at Erasmus Intern where you can find summer internships for students or fresh graduates.

 Of course, if you're not a student, you can always try to look for seasonal jobs.
-The most popular seasonal jobs in Germany include: waiter, field worker, builder, miller, mechanic, animal farmer.
+The most popular seasonal jobs in Germany include: waiter, field worker, builder, miller, mechanic, and animal farmer.

 Popular cities to work in Germany

 - Frankfurt, the economic capital of Germany, is full of skyscrapers and banks.
-If you're looking for a job in finance or banking and live in a comfortable city which is not too big, Frankfurt is the place for you!
+If you're looking for a job in finance or banking and live in a comfortable city that is not too big, Frankfurt is the place for you!

 - Munich, with a population of over a million and a half, is a great place for an international job seeker because of the nearby headquarters of Siemens and BMW, which are located here.
 And don't forget the Oktoberfest that attracts millions of people from all around the world each year!

 - Hamburg is the second-largest city in Germany, located in the North.
-It not only has the third biggest port in Europe, but also a flourishing start-up scene.
+It not only has the third biggest port in Europe but also a flourishing start-up scene.
 If you're thinking about finding a job in banking and finance and prefer a city with a chill vibe, this may be the ideal place for you!

 American companies hiring in Germany